StartTunnel Documentation

 Features

-- Create Subnets — Each subnet creates a private VLAN, similar to the LAN created by a home router
+- Create Subnets — Each subnet is a private LAN, just like the one your home router creates

-- Add Devices — Servers, phones, laptops get a LAN IP and unique WireGuard config
+- Add Devices — Servers, phones, laptops join the LAN and get an IP address and WireGuard config

-- Forward Ports — Expose specific ports on specific devices to the public Internet
+- Forward Ports — Expose specific ports on specific devices to the public Internet, just like port forwarding on a home router

 How StartTunnel Compares